 An important part of CBT therapy is goal setting.
 We encourage you to think about specific changes you would like to make at work, at home, or in your relationships.
 Think about ways in which you would like your life to change or improve, or what symptoms you would like to decrease.
 Your therapist will help you set specific goals and throughout therapy, your progress towards these goals will be monitored and assessed.
 Together, you will develop an “action plan” to implement solutions to problems or to make changes in your thinking or behaviours.
 When treatment ends, you will be able to use the skills and tools you have learned in therapy in your day-to-day life.

 How CBT Works

-CBT therapy often includes keeping track of and recording your own thoughts, beliefs and behaviors.
-Over time, you will learn to recognize which thoughts or thought patterns are linked to your mood and behaviors.
-You will learn important strategies that will help you change these negative thoughts or behaviors, and through these changes you will notice marked improvement in your quality of life.
+CBT therapy often includes keeping track of and recording your own thoughts, beliefs and behaviours.
+Over time, you will learn to recognize which thoughts or thought patterns are linked to your mood and behaviours.
+You will learn important strategies that will help you change these negative thoughts or behaviours, and through these changes, you will notice a marked improvement in your quality of life.

 Although CBT is a brief treatment, it cannot be said across the board how long a successful therapy will take.
 Some people feel considerably better after a few sessions, while others need treatment for several months.
 The length of treatment will depend on the kind and severity of the problems, among other things.